sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 """
 {% endhighlight %}

-Finally, the dimensions can be tested.
+The dimensions can then be tested against the target dimensions.
 {% highlight python %}
 # Calculate the minimum and maximum dimensions with tolerance for both width and length
 min_width = desired_width * (1 - tolerance)